-Since Acetaminophen and Tramadol Hydrochloride Tablets is a fixed combination of active ingredients including tramadol, it should not be ingested during breast feeding.
+Since Tramadol Hydrochloride and Acetaminophen tablet is a fixed combination of active ingredients including tramadol, it should not be ingested during breast feeding.

-• Data regarding Acetaminophen:

-Acetaminophen is excreted in breast milk but not in a clinically significant amount.
-Available published data do not contraindicate breast feeding by women using single ingredient medicinal products containing only Acetaminophen.
+Acetaminophen: Acetaminophen is excreted in breast milk but not in a clinically significant amount.
+Available published data on acetaminophen does not contraindicate it for breast feeding.